Your Car Smells Like Gas

 What about oil leaks?
 Do you have used motor oil leaking out of the engine by an old gasket?
 Is it weeping down the side of the motor?
 Maybe it’s dripping onto the hot exhaust system?
 Used motor oil from inside the engine has unburnt fuel mixed into it, so if it’s leaking out of the motor and onto hot components, it could be the source of your fuel smell.
 What to check;

 - Valve cover gaskets are notorious for leaks.
-They sit at the top of the engine and absorb the most heat, which causes them to fail sooner then most gaskets.
-Also they sit right above the exhaust manifold which is the hottest section of the exhaust system.
-Inspect this area closely for any drips going down the back side of the engine.
+They sit at the top of the engine and absorb the most heat, which causes them to fail sooner than most gaskets.
+Also, they sit right above the exhaust manifold which is the hottest section of the exhaust system.
+Inspect this area closely for any drips going down the backside of the engine.

 - Look for any smoke coming off the engine when it’s hot.
 Smoke coming off a hot engine is a good sign there is an underlying oil leak that you cannot see.
 To find a small leak, you may need to bring the car to your local mechanic.
 Have them clean the oil off the engine and then add a fluorescent dye to the oil.
 This dye will glow green when a special UV flashlight is used to inspect the leak area.